AsheUrban/portfolio-landing-page/README.md

 * _Clone this repository, portfolio-landing-page, to your desktop._
 * _Open the index.html in VS Code to run code on local host._

-_In your cloned local repository you should find the following directories, in addition to this README.md: CSS, HTML, IMG._
+_In your cloned local repository you should find the following directories, in addition to this README.md: CSS, index.html, IMG._

 ## Known Bugs